-This amazing and easy Oreo Fudge is so creamy and dreamy, you'll absolutely love it!
-It's a simple Oreo cookie dessert no one can resist!
+This amazing and easy Oreo Fudge is so creamy and dreamy that you'll absolutely love it!
+It's a simple 3-ingredient, no-bake Oreo cookie dessert no one can resist!

-Who would have thought a cookie invented 100 years ago would become an American kitchen staple and be the inspiration for some many yummy recipes?
+Who would have thought a cookie invented 100 years ago would become an American kitchen staple and inspire many yummy recipes?
 This Easy Oreo Fudge is just one of them.

-They're one of my most pinned recipes on Pinterest.
+They're one of our most pinned recipes on Pinterest.
 You can pin the cookies for later here.

 Back to the fudge.
 Creamy and dreamy.